ARM-software/acle/main/acle.md

 <span id="agnostic-za"></span>

-*   a "agnostic-ZA" interface
+*   an "agnostic-ZA" interface

-If a C or C++ function F forms part of the object code's ABI, that object code function has a shared-ZA interface if and only if at least one of the following is true:
+If a C or C++ function F forms part of the object code's ABI:

+* the object code function has a shared-ZA interface if and only if at least one of the following is true:

   * F shares ZA with its caller

   * F shares ZT0 with its caller

+* the object code function has an agnostic-ZA interface if and only if F's type has an `__arm_agnostic("sme_za_state")` attribute.

-All other functions have either a private-ZA or an agnostic-ZA interface.
+All other functions have a private-ZA interface.

-If F implements an agnostic-ZA interface and PSTATE.ZA is available at runtime, then a call to F must return with its ZA state unchanged in accordance to the [[AAPCS64]](#AAPCS64).
+If F implements an agnostic-ZA interface and ZA is active, then a call to F must return with its ZA state unchanged in accordance with the [[AAPCS64]](#AAPCS64).
 In practice this means that calls to F don't have to emit code to set up a lazy-save for ZA or to preserve other state like ZT0 when such state is live at the call site.

 The implementation of F must not make any assumptions on the availability of PSTATE.ZA or any architectural state associated with it.